Adventure Landing: History

 On December 18, 2002, a management-led buyout was completed by Adventure Landing LLC for the four profitable parks owned by Adventure Entertainment.

+In 2004, Hank Woodburn brought back Adventure Landing from Levinson's Adventure Landing LLC via Adventure Holdings, LLC.

+In 2010, Adventure Holdings acquired All Star Adventures & All Star Sports in Wichita from Zuma Holdings, LLC.

-The five Adventure Landing locations owned by Adventure Landing LLC were purchased in April 2011 by National Retail Properties (NRP), a Real Estate Investment Trust based in Orlando, Florida.
-All the locations were sale-leaseback transactions, so Adventure Landing LLC continued to operate the facilities.
+The five Adventure Landing locations owned by Adventure Holdings, LLC were purchased in April 2011 by National Retail Properties (NRP), a Real Estate Investment Trust based in Orlando, Florida.
+All the locations were sale-leaseback transactions, so Adventure Holdings continued to operate the facilities.

 In 2012, Adventure Landing purchased The Beach Waterpark in Mason, OH, which reopened in May 2013 as The Beach at Adventure Landing.

+In December 2019, Adventure Holdings & NRP Lease Holdings filed for Chapter 11 bankruptcy protection.

 In March 2020, due to the COVID-19 pandemic, the locations were closed for a few months, although have later reopened with safety precautions (such as sanitization of high touch points & six feet marks).

 The Blanding Boulevard location in Jacksonville was closed Summer 2021 after 24 years in operation.
 The property was purchased to build a parking lot for Amazon's new delivery center.

 The Adventure Landing in Jacksonville Beach was sold in 2021 and a 427-unit apartment complex was planned for the site.
-The parks were slated to close Halloween 2021, but construction was first delayed until end-of-year 2021, then the date was pushed back until August 31, 2022, possibly longer.
-Former owner NRP announced that they were searching Jacksonville for a location to rebuild a new, larger facility.
+The parks were slated to close Halloween 2021, but construction was first delayed until end-of-year 2021, then the date was pushed back until August 31, 2022, and ultimately October 15, 2025.
+Adventure Landing announced that they were searching Jacksonville for a location to rebuild a new, larger facility.

 Operation

 There is no admission for the amusement parks; all the attractions are pay as you play.
-The water park is seasonal and requires a fee for admission.
+The water park at the now closed first location was seasonal and required a fee for admission.
 Not all features are at all parks.
 All parks included miniature golf and an arcade.
 Aside from the park in Buffalo, New York, all locations had go-karts, laser tag, and batting cages.
-Some parks had unique attractions, such as the Wacky Worm Rollercoaster at the Jacksonville Beach location.
+Some parks had unique attractions, such as the Wacky Worm Rollercoaster at the former Jacksonville Beach location.
 Special accommodations are available for large group events.